 - The administrator deploying the Jumpoint must have administrative rights on the computer hosting the Jumpoint.

 - The support representative must have administrative rights to the target computer.

 - In the Bomgar administrative interface, one or both of the following conditions must be true:

-- The representative's account permission Allowed to Jump on the local network without a Jumpoint must be enabled.
+- The representative must have the account permission Allowed Jump Methods: Local Jump on the local network.

-- The representative must be granted access to one or more Jumpoints, either individually, via group policy, or via embassy group.
+- The representative must have the account permission Allowed Jump Methods: Remote Jump via a Jumpoint and must be granted access to one or more Jumpoints, either individually, via group policy, or via embassy group.